-In regard to energy-efficient HVAC installation in Tulsa, there’s good news for your family this tax season.
+As far as energy-efficient HVAC installation in Tulsa, there’s good news for you this tax season.

 The Residential Energy Efficient Property Credit will now go through 2020.
 This can make you eligible for reductions for energy-efficient home enhancements, like new heating and cooling equipment, water heaters and heat pumps.

-To qualify for the credit, the house must be the taxpayer’s chief residence in the U.S. The improvement must last for a minimum of five years, with the first use originating with the homeowner.
+To qualify for the credit, the residence must be the taxpayer’s chief residence in the U.S. The improvement must last for at least five years, with the initial use originating with the homeowner.

-What Varieties of Enhancements are Qualify for High-Efficiency Renovations?
+What Varieties of Changes are Qualify for High-Efficiency Renovations?

-Typically, this tax credit corresponds with 10% of the expense of the subsequent energy-saving improvements that meet particular ENERGY STAR® guidelines:
+Typically, this tax incentive corresponds with 10% of the expense of the ensuing energy-saving improvements that meet particular ENERGY STAR® guidelines:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil hot water boilers

 - Energy-efficient metal and asphalt roofing